 This fascinating piece from Dr Mike Ladle looks at the mechanics of how carp feed.
 This information summarises many of the scientific experiments that have been undertaken and is invaluable in helping an angler time the strike to maximise the likelihood of a solid hook set.
 “Like most anglers I have often wondered what was happening at the far end of my line – usually … Continue reading HOW CARP FEED

 Text: Alan Bulmer Lead image: Sportquest Recently I read a chapter on drag systems from the 2007 book “Fishing Techniques” by Steve Cooper (ISBN 1865131067, 9781865131061).
 It really got me thinking as it raised some excellent points.
 Cooper stated that “drags should be set at 25% of the lines breaking strain with a full spool of line.
-To make sure that the setting is correct use an accurate … Continue reading DRAG SETTINGS CHANGE DURING THE FIGHT
+To make sure that the setting is correct use an accurate … Continue reading WHY YOU SHOULD ADJUST THE REEL DRAG DURING THE FIGHT

 When Dr Mike Ladle was in NZ recently we had a discussion on how he targets large bass with cut baits in very shallow water.
 This is a technique that he has perfected and it came about largely by accident.
 One day when he was making his way home just after dawn he disturbed a huge bass close to the shore in calf deep water. … Continue reading RUBBER BAND BAIT FEEDER